Legal aspects

 Email: jvaron@uh.edu

-Authors should submit a complete electronic file using .doc file type for text and .jpg or .tiff for figures.
+Authors should submit a complete electronic file using .doc file type for text and .jpg for figures.

-Manuscripts should be sent with a cover letter designating one corresponding author including an address, telephone/fax number(s), and an email address.
-The international authors are advised to include country and city codes.
+Manuscripts should be sent with a cover letter designating one corresponding author, including an address, telephone/fax number(s), and email address.
+International authors are advised to include country and city codes.

 The number of authors should be restricted to only those people who have truly participated in the conception, design, execution, and writing of the manuscripts.

 Every manuscript MUST include a disclosure of any potential conflict of interest.
-Authors are required to disclose any potential conflicts with any pharmaceutical or device company in writing.
+Authors must write any potential conflicts with any pharmaceutical or device company in writing.
 The disclosure information must be specific and address any financial relationship the authors have with the sponsoring organization and any interests that the organization represents, as well as with any for-profit product discussed or implied in the supplement and/or individual articles.

 Manuscript preparation